coderashed/cerebras-code-mcp/README.md

 Create a REST API with Express.js that handles user authentication
 ```

-If it uses Cursor's native tooling instead of the MCP server, you can use:
+If your IDE uses native tooling instead of the MCP server, you can use:
 ```
 Use the write tool to create a REST API with Express.js that handles user authentication
 ```

-## 5. Add OpenRouter as a backup in case you hit your Cerebras rate limits
-Visit [OpenRouter](https://openrouter.ai/) and get a key to use as a fallback provider.

-You can set this key in your MCP settings under OPENROUTER_API_KEY, and it will trigger automatically if anything goes wrong with calling Cerebras.